DavidOrakpo/portfolio_app/README.md

 # Welcome to My Portfolio!

 Hi!
 My name is David Orakpo.
-I am a Junior Software Engineer and current intern of HNG 9 2022 in the mobile dev track.
-This project is for said track, stage 2.
+I am a Software Engineer specialized in Flutter/Xamarin.
+This project represents my interactive portfolio of the apps and designs I have worked on or reproduced.
 The app is a fairly simple one, consisting of 5 screens:
 - Landing Page
 - About Me
 - Experience